Parkinson gait modelling from an anomaly deep representation: Evaluations and Results

 \section{Evaluations and Results}

-The proposed strategy was exhaustively validated with respect to the capability to recognize parkinsonian inputs as abnormal class patterns in architectures trained only with control patterns and under challenging unbalanced and scarce scenarios.
+The proposed strategy was exhaustively validated \textit{w.r.t} the capability to recognize parkinsonian inputs as abnormal class patterns when the architecture is trained only with control patterns and under challenging unbalanced and scarce scenarios.
 Hence, in the first experiment, the proposed strategy was trained only with control samples from owner dataset, following a video reconstruction pretext task.
-Hence, encoder ($\left \| \mathbf{z}_{G} - \mathbf{z}_{G}' \right \|_2$), contextual ($\left \| \mathbf{x} - \mathbf{x'} \right \|_1$) and adversarial ($\left \| \mathbf{z}_{D} - \mathbf{z}_{D}' \right \|_2$) embedding errors were recovered as locomotor descriptors of the observed sequences.
-For classification purposes, these errors were binarized by imposing a threshold value, as: $\tau_{\mathbf{z}_G} = 1.768 $ for encoder, $\tau_{\mathbf{x}} = 0.147 $ for contextual, and $\tau_{\mathbf{z}_D} = 0.429$ for adversarial errors.
-Table \ref{tab:col_standard_metrics} summarizes the achieved performance of three locomotor descriptors according to standard classification metrics.
+Hence, encoder ($\left \| \mathbf{z}_{G} - \mathbf{z}_{G}' \right \|_2$), contextual ($\left \| \mathbf{x} - \mathbf{x'} \right \|_1$) and adversarial ($\left \| \mathbf{z}_{D} - \mathbf{z}_{D}' \right \|_2$) errors were recovered as locomotor descriptors of the observed sequences.
+For classification purposes, these errors were binarized by imposing a threshold value, as: $\tau_{\mathbf{z}_G} = 0.512 $ for encoder, $\tau_{\mathbf{x}} = 0.141 $ for contextual, and $\tau_{\mathbf{z}_D} = 0.813$ for adversarial errors.
+Table \ref{tab:col_standard_metrics} summarizes the achieved performance of these locomotor descriptors according to standard classification metrics.
 In general, the proposed strategy reports a remarkable capability to label parkinson patterns as abnormal samples, which are excluded from trained representation.
-Interestingly, the contextual errors have the highest value among the others to classify between control and parkinson patients, reporting a remarkable 86.9\% in AUC, with mistakes in only 64 video clips (approximately 3 patients).
+Interestingly, the contextual errors have the highest value among the others to classify between control and parkinson patients, reporting a remarkable 95\% in AUC, with mistakes in only 22 video clips (approximately 2 patients).